opensrp/playbooks/README.md

 │               └── vars.yml
 ```

-   ** Note**: the hosts file is not part of the file generated.
+   **Note**: The hosts file is not part of the file generated.
 You will need to generate ypurself, look at the `sample-inventories/inventory-a/hosts` for an example.

+   **Note**: Most changes would be in the service name `_client` folder, there should be very minimal changes in the service name folder other than the `vault.yml` file.

 Each environment directory contains a `hosts` file that's used to group `host_vars` into `group_vars` and `group_vars` into other `group_vars`.
 Please avoid setting ansible variables in that file.